Momentum grows to make Juneteenth a federal holiday

 Nevada recognized the date in 2011.

-Making Juneteenth a federal holiday would be good for Nevada, said Titus, because the state “played an important role in bringing about the end of slavery when it joined the Union during the Civil War and supported the ratification of the 13th Amendment.”
+Making Juneteenth a federal holiday would be good for Nevada, Titus said, because the state “played an important role in bringing about the end of slavery when it joined the Union during the Civil War and supported the ratification of the 13th Amendment.”

-States that do not recognize Juneteenth include Hawaii, North and South Dakota, according to the Congressional Research Service.
+States that do not recognize Juneteenth include Hawaii and North and South Dakota, according to the Congressional Research Service.

-This week, Virginia Gov. Ralph Northam, a Democrat whose first term was embroiled in controversy over his use of “black face” during a college, called on the Commonwealth to make Juneteenth a paid state holiday.
+This week, Virginia Gov. Ralph Northam, a Democrat whose first term was embroiled in controversy over his use of blackface in college, called on the Commonwealth to make Juneteenth a paid state holiday.
 New York Gov. Andrew Cuomo said he would do so next year.

 Protests and response